Typhoon Nabi

-Typhoon Nabi ([na.bi]), known in the Philippines as Typhoon Jolina, was a powerful typhoon that struck southwestern Japan in September 2005.
+Typhoon Nabi ([na.bi]), known in the Philippines as Super Typhoon Jolina, was a powerful typhoon that struck southwestern Japan in early September 2005.
 The 14th named storm of the 2005 Pacific typhoon season, Nabi formed on August 29 to the east of the Northern Mariana Islands.
 It moved westward and passed about 55 km north of Saipan on August 31 as an intensifying typhoon.
 On the next day, the Joint Typhoon Warning Center upgraded the storm to super typhoon status, with winds equivalent to that of a Category 5 hurricane on the Saffir–Simpson Hurricane Scale.
 The Japan Meteorological Agency estimated peak ten-minute winds of 175 km/h on September 2.
 Nabi weakened while curving to the north, striking the Japanese island of Kyushu on September 6.
 After brushing South Korea, the storm turned to the northeast, passing over Hokkaido before becoming extratropical on September 8, before dissipating on September 12.

 The typhoon first affected the Northern Mariana Islands, where it left US$2.5 million in damage, while damaging or destroying 114 homes.
 The damage was enough to warrant a disaster declaration from the United States government.
 While passing near Okinawa, Nabi produced gusty winds and caused minor damage.
 Later, the western fringe of the storm caused several traffic accidents in Busan, South Korea, and throughout the country Nabi killed six people and caused US$115.4 million in damage.
 About 250,000 people evacuated along the Japanese island of Kyushu ahead of the storm, and there were disruptions to train, ferry, and airline services.
 In Kyushu, the storm left ¥4.08 billion (US$36.9 million) in crop damage after dropping 1,322 mm of rain over three days.
 During the storm's passage, there were 61 daily rainfall records broken by Nabi's precipitation.
 The rains caused flooding and landslides, forcing people to evacuate their homes and for businesses to close.
 Across Japan, Nabi killed 29 people and caused ¥94.9 billion (US$854 million) in damage.
 Soldiers, local governments, and insurance companies helped residents recover from the storm damage.
 After affecting Japan, the typhoon affected the Kuril Islands of Russia, where it dropped the equivalent of the monthly precipitation, while also causing road damage due to high waves.
 Overall, Nabi killed 35 people.